Pectin Benefits, Nutrition and How to Use - Dr. Axe

 Pectin is available as an extract and powder at most grocery and health food stores.
 A pectin supplement can be taken by mouth in capsule form.

 You also can find pectin supplements, such as capsules or pectin powder, in health food stores or online.
-One popular brand that you can easily find online is Pomona’s Universal pectin.

 To use the powder, simply dissolve it in liquid and take it on an empty stomach.
 Pectin doses of 10–20 grams a day may help to control diarrhea.

-Some studies show that taking up to 60 grams of modified citrus pectin per day may help to promote detoxification and improve cholesterol levels.
+Some studies show that taking up to 60 grams of modified citrus pectin per day may help promote detoxification and improve cholesterol levels.

 Although it is available in capsule and powder forms for therapeutic purposes, keep in mind that all fruits are made up of at least 5 percent to 10 percent of this fiber.
 Nutrition-packed apples, peaches, oranges, blackberries, grapes, grapefruit and apricots contain the highest amount among fruits.